Dynamic mass generation on two-dimensional electronic hyperbolic lattices

-\emph{Summary and discussion}.~To summarize, from numerical Hartree-Fock self-consistent analyses here we show that NN and on-site electronic repulsions respectively support CDW and AFM orders on half-filled bipartite hyperbolic lattices.
+\emph{Summary and discussion}.~From numerical Hartree self-consistent analyses, we show that NN Coulomb and on-site Hubbard repulsions respectively support CDW and AFM orders on half-filled bipartite HLs.
 While in Dirac systems such orderings take place through a QPT at finite interactions, they nucleate even for infinitesimal $V$ and $U$ when the DOS at half-filling is either finite or divergent.
-Furthermore, on hyperbolic Dirac materials the requisite critical interactions for these two orders decrease with increasing curvature or $p$.
-These predictions can be further tested from quantum Monte Carlo simulations which also take into account the quantum fluctuations, as they were previously executed for Euclidean Dirac systems, such as graphene with on-site~\cite{HerbutAssaadPhysRevX2013, SorellaPhysRevX2016} and NN~\cite{Troyer2014NJPhNNRepulsion, Yao2015NJPhNNRepulsion} repulsions without the sign problem.
-In future, we will search for other exotic correlated quantum phases on hyperbolic lattices, among which topological Mott insulators and superconductors are the most fascinating ones.
+The Fock term for the NN interaction $\langle c^\dagger_i c_j \rangle$ renormalizes the NN hopping amplitude, leaving the system gapless.
+As such any other decomposition of these interactions yields only gapless states, which are energetically inferior to the fully and isotropic gapped CDW and AFM states at zero temperature (no competition with entropy).
+From (a) the generation dependence of the local CDW and AFM orders on HLs with different system sizes, and (b) local DOS at its various generations, we show that the dynamic symmetry breaking takes place everywhere in the system and the entire system then becomes a correlated insulator~\cite{SM}.
+From numerical solutions of the Dyson equation~\cite{FetterWalecka}, we show that mean-field solutions for the CDW are stable against Gaussian fluctuations around it~\cite{SM}, which can be generalized for the amplitude mode of the AFM order, leaving aside its two gapless Goldstone modes.
+Due to a genuine two-dimensional (2D) nature of the HLs, in which the ratio of edge to bulk sites reaches a finite number~\cite{SunkyuPRL2020}, the Goldstone modes in the AFM order do not destroy any long-range order at zero temperature.
+Due to the two-dimensional nature of the hyperbolic lattices, the gravitational anomaly is absent therein and it does not impede our outcomes~\cite{FujikawaAnomalybook}.
+Also, on hyperbolic Dirac materials the critical interactions for these two orders decrease with increasing curvature or $p$.
+These predictions can be further tested from quantum Monte Carlo simulations, accounting for quantum fluctuations, as shown for Euclidean Dirac systems (graphene) with on-site~\cite{HerbutAssaadPhysRevX2013, SorellaPhysRevX2016} and NN~\cite{Troyer2014NJPhNNRepulsion, Yao2015NJPhNNRepulsion} repulsions.
+The universality class of the QPTs to CDW and AFM phases cab be captured by Gross-Neveu~\cite{GrossNeveu} or Nambu-Jona-Lasinio~\cite{NJL1} models for dynamic mass generation on curved space~\cite{curvedspaceRG1}, endowing a unique opportunity to test the predictions of curved space quantum field theory directly from HL-based numerical investigations.
+We note that the application of strong magnetic fields on hyperbolic Dirac materials by virtue of generating a finite $\rho(0)$ causes insulation in the half-filled system through CDW and AFM orderings even for infinitesimal $V$ and $U$, respectively~\cite{roycatalysishyperbolic}.
+In the future, we will search for other exotic correlated quantum phases on HLs, among which topological Mott insulators and superconductors are the fascinating ones.